2005 UK & Ireland Greyhound Racing Year

-The 2005 UK & Ireland Greyhound Racing Year was the 80th year of greyhound racing in the United Kingdom and Ireland.
+2005 UK & Ireland Greyhound Racing Year was the 80th year of greyhound racing in the United Kingdom and the 79th year of greyhound racing in Ireland.

 Summary

 Westmead Hawk captured the public's imagination with his 'late charge' style of running and won the 2005 English Greyhound Derby.
 The Nick Savva trained greyhound was later voted as the Greyhound of the Year and Mark Wallis secured the Greyhound Trainer of the Year at the end of his maiden year as a trainer.

 The 2005 Irish Greyhound Derby was considered to be one of the best in modern times with 'He Said So' winning the final that included Westmead Hawk, Droopys Marco and Irish Dog of the Year Droopys Maldini.

 Tracks

 Gaming International/BS Group closed Milton Keynes Greyhound Stadium on Boxing Day despite earlier assurances that it would be rebuilt.
 The company had closed Bristol in 1997 in similar circumstances.

 Competitions

 Charlie Lister stopped Brian Clemenson from winning a fourth consecutive Trainers Championship.
 Robbie De Niro and Ballymac Kewell made the Scottish Greyhound Derby final unbeaten before the latter was withdrawn leaving Robbie De Niro hot favourite but the final saw dual Irish Greyhound Derby finalist Droopys Marco trained by Frazer Black win the £25,000 first prize.